Basham, Ringe y Correa

 Are there any specific exceptions in your laws?

-There is an exception in the FLL that prohibits children under 14 years of age from working; the prohibition also applies to teenagers between 14 and 16 that haven't accomplished compulsory education unless they have the authorization of their parents, the Union they belong to, the Labor Board or of a political authority.
+There is a constitutional and legal exception that prohibits children under 15 years of age from working; the prohibition also applies to teenagers between 15 and 16 that haven't accomplished compulsory education unless they have the authorization of their parents, the Union they belong to, the Labor Board or of a political authority.

 In Mexico there is a minimum wage established each year by a special Commission.
 A specific minimum wage is established for each of the three geographical areas into which the country is divided.
-In Mexico City the minimum wage is 57.56 pesos (as of 2010), which is equivalent to less than US$5.00 dollars.
+In Mexico City the minimum wage is 70.10 pesos (as of 2015), which is equivalent to approximately US$4.60 dollars.

 There is no justified age under which an employer is entitled to terminate the employment relationship for reasons of employee's age without liability for the employer.
 This means that there is no mandatory retirement age; an employee could continue performing his or her job as long as he or she lives.

 In order to obtain the retirement pension granted by the Mexican Social Security Institute (IMSS) to affiliated employees, employees must prove that they are no longer in any employment relationship, they are 60 years old or above and have made 1,250 weekly contribution dues payments before the IMSS.
-This pension is called “Cesantía en edad Avanzada” (”Early Retirement”).
+This pension is called “Cesantía en Edad Avanzada” (”Early Retirement”).
 There is another pension called “Pensión por Vejez” (”Old Age Pension”), to which are entitled employees of at least 65 years of age, who have made the 1,250 weekly contributions and who are able to prove they are not in any employment relationship.
-In this case affiliated employees only receive 70% of their total pension.

 Currently, besides the social security pension, most companies are offering private retirement plans to their employees, specifying the age at which they would receive the pension.
 This age may vary according to the company's needs; most plans set the age around 55 to 60, requesting at least 15 years of continuous rendering of services to the Company.